Genez-io/genez-io.github.io/content/posts/chatgpt_app.md

 ```

-In the end, you need a form with an input text box where the user can enter the text:
+To finish, you need a form with an input text box where the user can enter the text:

 ```jsx